Devils Tower National Monument.

 White Sands National Park.

-✨Tip - to better understand and appreciate the blinding whiteness of the sand, turn the brightness up on your device, especially when watching the videos!✨ One of my favorite National Parks so far, White Sands National Park is unlike anywhere I’ve been.
-Simple but majestic, the sand is as white as snow and practically blinding, …
+✨To better understand and appreciate the whiteness of the sand, I suggest turning up the brightness on your device, especially when viewing videos.
+This will help you better understand the stunning landscape of White Sands National Park.
+Enjoy the mesmerizing views!✨ One of my favorite National Parks, White Sands National Park, is unlike any place …

 Continue reading White Sands National Park.